sahilvermadev/mapx/docs/README.md

-# MapX Documentation
+# recce_ Documentation

-This directory contains all documentation for the MapX project, organized by topic and component.
+This directory contains all documentation for the recce_ project, organized by topic and component.

 ## 📚 **Documentation Index**